FlipsideCrypto/flow-models/models/descriptions/network_version.md

 {% docs network_version %}

-The version of the Blockchain that cooresponds with the block height.
+The version identifier of the Flow blockchain network at the time the block was produced.
+Data type: STRING.
+This value changes when the network undergoes a protocol upgrade ("spork").
+Useful for tracking changes in protocol behavior, analyzing the impact of upgrades, and debugging issues related to network versioning.
+Example: 'spork-22'.
 For more information on Flow's network upgrades (Sporks), see https://developers.flow.com/nodes/node-operation/spork
 {% enddocs %}